lidofinance/lido-ethereum-sdk/docs/examples/erlang-bridge/installation.md

 ## Installing Node.js

 Download and install Node.js and NPM from the [official website](https://nodejs.org/).
+Version 20 or higher is recommended.

 ## Installing Node.js Dependencies